blacksun777/blacksun777.github.io/_drafts/2019-04-25-optimizing_with_conditions.markdown

 Now let us look at the same diagram but now with the function $$f(x)= x^2 -2.5x +0.5$$ and the constraints $$ 1\leq x \leq 5$$.

 {% include videoPlayer.html file="tomars/toMars10.mp4" %}
 Here we have a situation where we can see that constraints only influence the optimization while over the boundary.
+Make sure you see that all conditions are satisfied!

 ## To Mars with speed limits
 Now let it put all together and solve our initial problem but now with speed constraints.